fukamachi/datafly/README.markdown

          :created_at (princ-to-string *now*))))
 ```

-If you specify `:as` option with a structure name to retrieval functions, they create instances of the class for each rows.
+If you specify `:as` option with a class name to retrieval functions, they create instances of the class for each rows.

 ```common-lisp
 (defstruct user